dirkcuys/thebacklog/_posts/2021-01-29-twenty-books-in-2020.md

 title: Twenty books in 2020
 ---

 Prompted by a goodreads book challenge, I decided to read 20 books in 2020.
-I was planning to still read a bunch of
+Most of the books are sci-fi, some books formed part of a summer school course I did and some books I felt like I should read.

+Here is a list of the books I read and a very short summary to remind myself what the book was about.

 **WARNING: here be spoilers**